Untold Stories: Alan Bennett

 I love Alan Bennett's plays, I particularly liked his Talking Heads, the monologues read by, among others, Patricia Routledge and Thora Hird.
 The gritty Northern dialogue suits me.
 It was with that in mind that I started to read Untold Stories and I wasn't dissapointed.
 The book is autobiographical and features, initially, an account of his upbringing in Leeds and subsequent life as an Oxford student.
 He has little self pity and views hardship dispassionately.

 The middle bit of the book, where I am up to at the moment, is his diaries from 1996 to 2005.
 They are fascinating and give an insight into how damned clever he is!
 He talks about art, literature and includes many anecdotes of his peers, again in his frank non-gossipy way.
-Although much of the in-depth historical and artistic conversation goes right over
+Although much of the in-depth historical and artistic conversation goes right over my head it still makes good reading.

 As an undercurrent the diaries are also set against a fascinating political backdrop with his comments reflecting the climate in the UK about many social and political happenings.